Line 5 Eglinton: 2023

+2024

-On March 25, 2024, Metrolinx CEO Phil Verster stated that all major construction had been completed but that the most serious obstacle remaining was defects in software for the signalling and train control system.
+In March 2024, Metrolinx CEO Phil Verster stated that all major construction had been completed but that the most serious obstacle remaining was defects in software for the signalling and train control system.
 The software defects were corrected with the sixth version of the software tested in April and May 2024.

 A Metrolinx report dated June 27, 2024, indicated that construction had been completed for 14 of the 15 stations along the line.
 Eglinton station was the only station where work was outstanding due to its complexity.
 By June 2024, 17 TTC staff had been trained as instructors.
 It was planned they would, in turn, train 110 operators.

-By early October 2024, Metrolinx stated that Line 5 would not open in 2024, but would give three months notice of its opening.
-On December 4, 2024, Councillor Jamaal Myers, chairman of the TTC board, stated that the TTC does not expect Line 5 to open before June 1, 2025, at the earliest.
+By early October 2024, Metrolinx stated that Line 5 would not open in 2024, but that it would give three months notice of its opening.
+On December 4, 2024, Councillor Jamaal Myers, chairman of the TTC board, stated that the TTC did not expect Line 5 to open before June 1, 2025, at the earliest.
 Myers also said he had no confirmation from Metrolinx as to whether that date was realistic.
 As of December 2024, training of TTC operators had not been completed, and a 30-day test period of non-revenue service had not started.